School of Medicine

 Postdoctoral Research Fellow, Chemical and Systems Biology

-Current Research and Scholarly Interests adipocyte dedifferentiation, interaction of preadipocytes with their niche
+Current Research and Scholarly Interests adipocyte dedifferentiation, TGF-beta signaling in adipogenesis

 Professor of Pathology and of Microbiology and Immunology and, by courtesy, of Chemical and Systems Biology